The answer depends on your setup, which we'll explain

 IMAP and Deleting Gmail Emails

 By default, if you use the Mail app on your iPhone or iPad and you swipe to “delete” an email or even tap on the Trash icon, the message will actually be archived.
 And you can see that when you swipe on an email, the archive icon is shown, which is a blue box.

 This means that the server will keep a copy of the email in the All Mail folder and just remove it from your Inbox and any labels.
 This is set by default because it allows you to recover an email if you find out later on that you really needed it.

 However, if there is something you really want removed completely, then you’ll have to go to the All Mail folder in Gmail and manually delete it from there.
-The other option is to go to Settings on your iPhone or iPad, tap on Mail, Contacts, Calendars and then tap on your Gmail account and turn Archive Messages to Off.
+The other option is to go to Settings on your iPhone or iPad and change how the swipe works.
+Go to Settings, then tap on Accounts & Passwords, not Mail.

-Now when you delete the email, it gets moved to the Trash folder and you’ll see the icon has also changed to a trash can.
-It’s kind of like the Trash folder on your computer.
+Now when you swipe, it gets moved to the Trash folder and you’ll see the icon has also changed to a trash can.
+It’s kind of like the recycle bin folder on your computer.
 You can still recover emails from the trash folder, but you only have 30 days.
 After that, anything older than 30 days is permanently deleted.
 Again, you will have to manually go into the Trash folder to delete it forever if you want it gone faster than 30 days.

 Gmail App on iPhone/iPad

 Lastly, if you have the Gmail app installed on your iPhone or iPad, then it works just like it does when you visit Gmail in your browser.
 Tapping on the Trash icon will send the email to the Trash folder on the server.